 \subsection{The polaron concept}

 A charge placed in a polarizable medium is screened.
 Dielectric theory describes the phenomenon\ by the induction of a polarization around the charge carrier.
-The induced polarization will follow the charge carrier when it is moving through the medium.
+The idea of the autolocalization of an electron due to the induced lattice polarization was first proposed by L. D. Landau \cite{Landau}.
+In the further development of this concept, the induced polarization can follow the charge carrier when it is moving through the medium.
 The carrier together with the induced polarization is considered as one entity (see Fig.\thinspace \ref{fig_scheme1}).
-It was called a \textit{polaron} by L. D. Landau \cite{Landau}.
+It was called a \textit{polaron} by S. I. Pekar \cite{Pekar1946,Pekar1946a}.
 The physical properties of a polaron differ from those of a band-carrier.
 A polaron is characterized by its \textit{binding (or self-) energy} $E_{0}$, an \textit{effective mass} $m^{\ast}$ and by its characteristic \textit{response} to external electric and magnetic fields (e.~g. dc mobility and optical absorption coefficient).

 If the spatial extension of a polaron is large compared to the lattice parameter of the solid, the latter can be treated as a polarizable continuum.
 This is the case of a \textit{large (Fr\"{o}hlich)} polaron.
-When the self-induced polarization caused by an electron or hole becomes of the order of the lattice parameter, a \textit{smll (Holstein)} polaron can arise.
+When the self-induced polarization caused by an electron or hole becomes of the order of the lattice parameter, a \textit{small (Holstein)} polaron can arise \cite{Fehske}.
 As distinct from large polarons, small polarons are governed by short-range interactions.